Frequently Asked Questions

 FAQ Jury Service (pdf version)

-Q: What if I’ve moved out of Van Buren County?
+2. What if I’ve moved out of the county?

 A: You must be a Van Buren County resident to serve as a Van Buren County juror.
-Please provide the court with an official document with your new mailing address and we will remove you from our mailing list.
-You may submit your new proof of address (a bill, lease agreement, new license) via e-mail, fax, or mail.
+Please provide the court with your new mailing address along with proof of residency and we will remove you from our mailing list.

 A: If you are over 70, you have the choice to serve as a juror.
-If you choose not to serve, please return your blank questionnaire with a note on the back stating you are over 70 and choose not to serve.
+If you choose not to serve, please mark “yes” on question number 8 of your questionnaire and return it to the court.

-Q: What if I’ve changed my name and/or my address within Van Buren County?
+4. What if I have changed my name and/or address within Van Buren County?